carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 """""""""""""""""""""

 Some classes require resource acquisition or other complex initialization that can fail during construction.
-Unfortunately constructors can’t return errors, and having clients test objects after they’re constructed to ensure that they’re valid is error prone as it’s all too easy to forget the test.
+Unfortunately constructors can't return errors, and having clients test objects after they're constructed to ensure that they're valid is error prone as it's all too easy to forget the test.
 To work around this, use the named constructor idiom and return an ``Expected<T>``:

 .. code-block:: c++